Tanvirkhan65/Autocad_electrical_2/README.md

             # CREATE WIRE -> WIRE COLOR,SIZE,WIRE NUMBERING,LAYER -> %C_%S (%C FOR COLOR  %S FOR SIZE),Line to convert wire,default wire
             polyline cant be change to wire.
             # delete wire number -> use ACADE electrical delete(select delete wire and select the cable all wire number in cable will be deleted),normal delete have some problem
+            in normal autocad delete after delete any component wire gap remain autocad electrical delete wire gap will be closed
             # copy wire number,copy wire number in-line,adjust inline wire/gap